Javihaus/Dash-app-gimnasio/README.md

-# Deploying your Dash app online
+# Deploying a Dash app online

 1. Setup account on Heroku and download Heroku CLI utility
 2. Navigate to this folder